 We visited Florence after spending a few days in Pompeii and like everyone else thought that the only way to view the city was by following the crowds and heading to PM.

 So we decided to investigate other ways to see Florence.
 As the locals would see it.
-Florence off the beaten track.
+Florence off the beaten path.

 The Best View of Florence.
 A local Secret.